 Well, a tourist visa gives you three months in Australia and a working holiday visa gives you (at least) a year but that depends on the visa you get.

-A 417 visa lasts a year but you can complete three months of regional work to get a second year visa, the 462 visa doesn’t offer this option.
+A 417 visa lasts a year but you can complete three months of regional work to get a second year visa, the 462 visa offers the same option.
 Your second year visa can be taken immediately after your first year or anytime before you turn 31, it’s up to you!